The quantum dynamic capacity formula of a quantum channel: The quantum dynamic capacity formula

 \section{The quantum dynamic capacity formula}

-We introduce the quantum dynamic capacity formula and show how additivity of it implies that the computation of the Pareto optimal trade-off surface of the capacity region is tractable.
+We introduce the quantum dynamic capacity formula and show how additivity of it implies that the computation of the Pareto optimal trade-off surface of the capacity region requires just a single channel use, rather than an infinite number of them (as in regularized formulas).
 The Pareto optimal trade-off surface consists of all points in the capacity region that are Pareto optimal, in the sense that it is not possible to make improvements in one resource without offsetting another resource (these are essentially the boundary points of the region in our case).
 We then show how several important capacity formulas in the quantum Shannon theory literature are special cases of the quantum dynamic capacity formula.

 \begin{definition} [Quantum Dynamic Capacity Formula]The quantum dynamic capacity formula of a quantum channel $\mathcal{N}$ is as follows:

 where $\lambda,\mu\geq0$. \end{definition}

 \begin{definition} The regularized quantum dynamic capacity formula is as follows: